mrpritt/fairlandallocation/README.md

 ## Instance generator

 The instance generator is in the subdirectory `instances/instance-generator`.
-You need to Boost libraries to compile.
+You need the [Boost libraries](https://www.boost.org) to compile.
 If they're installed, use
 ```bash
 cd instances/instance-generator; make -j
 ```